Slyvred/good-enough-privacy/README.md

 - `bincode`: To serialize and deserialize the header data into/from bytes.
 - `rust-argon2`: To perform Argon2id key derivation.
 - `rpassword`: For securely capturing passwords from the user.
+- `zeroize`: To securely wipe sensitive data from memory after use.

 ## Security Considerations